MDMA for PTSD

 The early research suggests that MDMA may offer the most effective treatment for PTSD.
 But the research is still in its infancy.
 The MAPS studies used small samples, and more studies with larger samples are needed if MDMA is ever going to become an accepted treatment for PTSD.
 There is also the legal situation—MDMA is still classified as a Schedule I controlled substance.
 According to the DEA, a Schedule I listing means that a substance “has a high potential for abuse,” “has no currently accepted medical use in treatment,” and poses a significant health risk if used.

 But public opinion is shifting, and the MAPS studies resulted in promising developments for the future of psychedelics.
-The FDA recently approved further clinical trials for MDMA in therapy, and MAPS hopes to see MDMA as a federally approved therapeutic drug by 2021.
+The FDA recently approved further clinical trials for MDMA in therapy, and given the drug a “Breakthrough Therapy” status that MAPS hopes will fast-track MDMA’s federal approval as a therapeutic drug.
 Legalizing MDMA would mark a significant victory not only for public health but the psychedelic cause as a whole.